Information for Incoming Guests

 see lightning in the vicinity, even if it seems far away.

 Summer is our most erratic time of year weather wise, we can go from extreme heat, to

 heavy rain to cold mist over a period of hours.
 Bring a light rain coat or umbrella as well as

 something warm to wear.
 Don't forget to pack your swimming costume in case

 you want to take a dip in one of the dams or the river.

 Winter offers mild days and cold nights.
 July - September are our windy months.

-Spring & Autumn are our most temperate seasons, but it is still advisable to pack for all weathers.
+Spring & Autumn are our most temperate seasons.

 Being situated in the countryside the environment is completely natural and therefore animal and insect life is to be expected, the type of creature and their activity is very dependent on the time of year and weather conditions.